 With evolution in the field and a range of sexual and reproductive health and rights (SRHR) issues emerging, we expanded our scope to address universal SRHR for women, men and transgender people regardless of age or sexual orientation, while maintaining our commitment to a feminist perspective.

-Director and Editor Marge Berer led RHM since its inception until 2015 when she handed over responsibilities to Shirin Heidari, as the new Director and Editor-in-Chief.
+Founding Director and Editor Marge Berer led RHM since its inception until 2015 when she handed over responsibilities to Shirin Heidari, as the new Director and Editor-in-Chief.